Peterborough Mayor Dianne Therrien Proclaims April 22-29, 2022 Rotary Super Spring Clean-Up Week

-For the past 11 years, the three area Rotary Clubs have been busy organizing the Super Spring Clean Up.
-In appreciation of the work that the Rotary Clubs have done, Mayor Dianne Therrien has declared April 21st to 27th, 2019 as Rotary Super Spring Clean-Up Week.
+For the past 14 years, the three area Rotary Clubs have been busy organizing the Super Spring Clean Up.
+In appreciation of the work that the Rotary Clubs have done, Peterborough Mayor Dianne Therrien has declared April 17th to 24th, 2021 as Rotary Super Spring Clean-Up Week.

 The Rotary Clubs of Peterborough encourage everyone within the community to become a steward and protector of the environment by taking part in a city-wide garbage cleanup.